anushkarao5/BrainTumorDetectionCNN/README.md

 - ResNet50 performed the best with a recall of 99.3%.
 The simple CNN followed shortly after with a recall of 98.6% and 2.5% greater precision than ResNet.
 - EffB0 has a recall of 96.7% and perfect precision.
 IV3 followed shortly after with both the lowest recall and precision of all the classifiers (94.7% and 94.1% respectively).
-- Note that all three classifiers have the best recall in this class.
+- Note that all three classifiers have the highest recall in this class.
 - Ranked from best to worst: ResNet50, CNN, EffB0, and IV3